Particular/docs.particular.net/nservicebus/msmq/uninstalling-msmq.md

 ### Dependent Services

 Services in Microsoft Windows can be configured to depend on each other.
-Prior to removing MSMQ please ensure you have no services are dependent upon the MSMQ.
+Prior to removing MSMQ, ensure you have no services are dependent upon the MSMQ.
 To do this

  * Load the Windows Services MMC snapin `Services.msc`,
  * Right click on `Message Queuing` in the list of services